 There is low risk of malaria in the rest of Namibia, but we advise you to be aware of the risks and take precautions to avoid mosquito bites.
 (Avoid mosquito bites by wearing long sleeves and long trousers especially after sunset, using insect repellents on exposed skin and sleeping under a mosquito net)

 There is no risk of yellow fever in Namibia, however there is a certificate requirement.
 Under International Health Regulations a yellow fever vaccination certificate is required for travellers arriving from countries with risk of yellow fever transmission and for travellers who have transited for more than 12 hours through an airport of a country with risk of yellow fever transmission.

 Click here for further information about yellow fever vaccination certificates and recommended vaccinations for Namibia.

-If you’d like to plan a holiday to Namibia, please call our Luxury Travel Specialists on 0203 143 4293 or send an online enquiry to start your journey.
+If you'd like to plan a holiday to Namibia, call our Luxury Travel Specialists for a chat about your dream trip or fill out our no-obligation enquiry form.